rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-16-B-More-Stunners-Over-and-Out.md

 ![teamphoto](/img/blog/2016/ashley.jpeg)

 It’s with heavy hearts we bid Rails Girls Summer of Code a farewell.
 We feel very humble to have been apart of this fellowship.
-RGSOC has given us the opportunity to not only sharpen in our programming skills, but to also connect with an amazing community and form long-lasting friendships.
+RGSOC has given us the opportunity to not only sharpen our programming skills, but to also connect with an amazing community and form long-lasting friendships.
 This summer we had the opportunity to work on the Bundler project alongside supervisor André Arko.
 We were tasked with the project of making modification to Bundlers’ metrics dashboard so that it can accurately reflect its current metrics.